diptanshumittal/GSoC-2021-Report/README.md

 * Creating a contribution section using which users can contribute their time-series analysis features.
 * Creating a python package using which users can get the raw data and visualize in their own way.
+* I plan to publish a scientific paper describing the functionality of our platform.